Google Translate Disclaimer

 When should I use the AQHI?

-The AQHI can help you and those you care about be aware of the health risks of poor air quality and steps to take to protect your health.
+The AQHI can help you others be aware of the health risks of poor air quality and steps to take to protect your health.
 Check the AQHI daily to receive real-time air quality levels and forecasts to help plan your outdoor activities.
 If you or someone you know has existing health conditions or are sensitive to air pollution, follow the health messages for at risk populations.

 Where can I find the AQHI?